Stress Urinary Incontinence Chattanooga TN

 In some patients, a test of bladder function (called urodynamics) may be helpful in evaluating your SUI and in planning therapy.
 This test is most often needed in patients who may have other problems such as pelvic prolapse, neurologic disorders, or who have had a prior incontinence surgery.

-Treatments for stress urinary incontinence
+How is stress urinary incontinence treated?

 The initial therapy for Stress Urinary Incontinence is usually a program of exercises that help to strengthen the pelvic floor muscles.
 These exercises, often called Kegel exercises, may help to reduce or even eliminate Stress Urinary Incontinence.
 It may take several weeks before results are seen, and many people find they must gradually increase the duration and frequency of these exercises.